signalogic/SigSRF_SDK/README.md

 <a name="Applications"></a>
 ## Applications and Use Cases

-EdgeStream and SigSRF software are currently deployed in the following cloud and edge application areas:
+Mediashark™ and SigSRF software are currently deployed in the following cloud and edge application areas:

 ### Cloud Use Cases
 * Audio Quality Optimization